ShaikRijwana-BusinessAnalyst/ShaikRijwana-BusinessAnalyst/README.md

 ---

-## 🏗️ Business Analysis in Action — Project Portfolio
+## 🏗️ Business Analyst in Action — Project Portfolio

 > *Each project here represents a real business problem, a structured analytical approach, and a decision-ready output.*